thd-research/calf-rl-mobile-robot/README.md

 # Analysis

-A simple notebook was written for controllers performance monitoring and analysis.
+A simple notebook was written for controllers' performance monitoring and analysis.

-Due to the storing stucture of regelum, datetime format to pick up a checkpoint is utilized as below.
+Due to Regelum's storage structure, the date-time format for picking up a checkpoint is utilized as follows.

-To load single checkpoint:
+To load a single checkpoint:
 ```
 start_datetime_str = end_datetime_str = "2024-08-29 16-29-17"
 ```